-The next program intake of 20 students was for the Fall 2021 semester.
-Applications were accepted until March 15, 2021.
+The next program intake of 20 students will be for the Fall 2022 semester.
+Applications will be accepted starting February 1, 2022 through March 15, 2022.
 Acceptance to the program is based on a selection process.
+If space is available after the deadline, students will be accepted on a rolling basis.
 Review the Program Admissions Checklist for all application requirements

 Step One: ApplicationComplete your online application to Southeast Community College.